-Premiums and discounts are amortized over the life of the related available-for-sale security as an adjustment to yield using the effective interest method.
+Premiums and discounts are amortized over the life of the related AFS security as an adjustment to yield using the effective interest method.

 Accrued Interest Receivable

 The NCUSIF recognizes accrued interest receivable for amounts of interest contractually earned but not yet received.